vSites-dev/SendMail/README.md

 # SendMail

+Made by: Várnai Dávid, Várszegi Barnabás

 ## Important!!!
 After cloning the repo:

-- To ensure both apps use the same Prisma schema, we have to create symbolic links to the `prisma` directory:
+- To ensure both apps use the same Prisma schema, create symbolic links to the `prisma` directory:

 ```bash
 # From the root directory